-The ultimate one pot family meal – Slow Cooker Beef Pot Roast!
-The one little-but-big thing I do different to the usual is to thicken the braising liquid slightly so it’s more like a gravy rather than just watery broth.
-So it’s meltingly tender beef, vegetables and potatoes smothered in gravy…YES PLEASE!
+The ultimate one pot family meal – Slow Cooker Pot Roast!
+This beef pot roast is a little different to the usual – the braising liquid is thickened slightly so it’s more like a gravy rather than just watery broth.
+So it’s meltingly tender slow cooker roast beef, vegetables and potatoes smothered in gravy…YES PLEASE!

 Not a bad problem to have, hmm? 🙂

+Recipe VIDEO above.
 The ultimate one-pot family meal!
-Meltingly tender beef and vegetables smothered in a gravy-like sauce (because I prefer that to just watery broth).
+Meltingly tender slow cooker beef and vegetables smothered in a gravy-like sauce (because I prefer that to just watery broth).
 I like to make this in my slow cooker but I've also added directions for pressure cooker, stove and oven.
-Recipe VIDEO below.

 - 1 - 2 kg / 2 - 4 lb beef chuck roast / rolled chuck (Note 1)